vlang-association/blog/content/blog/introducing-foundation.md

 [Open Collective](https://opencollective.com/vsof) platform,
 allowing anyone interested to keep track of where the money is going and how it's being spent.

-## Deadlines

-We believe that deadlines help to make the evolution of the language/ecosystem transparent.
-Of course, it is not always possible to meet the deadlines, but even if the deadlines are postponed, it is not critical if this phenomenon does not become permanent.
-The Foundation **will notify** the community of any postponements, if any.

 ### What Foundation has done already